mSvcBench/muBench/Docs/reproducibility.md

 > Artifact Installation and Deployment Process

 µBench software has been deployed in the Kubernetes master-node of the cluster as described in the [manual](Manual.md/#µbench-in-the-host).
 The related workmodel files of the considered applications are in:
-- the folder `examples` for what concerns Fig. 6 and Topology C and D of Figs. 7.
+- the folder `examples` for what concerns Fig. 6 and Graph C and D of Figs. 7.
 - the zipfile `examples/Alibaba/traces-mbench.zip` for Topologies A, B of Fig. 7,8,9.
-Once unzipped, Topology A and B files are in `traces-mbench/seq/app18 ` and `traces-mbench/seq/app22`, respectively.
+Once unzipped, Graph A and B files are in `traces-mbench/seq/app18 ` and `traces-mbench/seq/app22`, respectively.
 These folders contain also the traces used to load the application.

 > Reproducibility of Experiments